 “On one hand, these tools are getting easier to use all the time,” DeMott said.
 “But on the other hand, it still takes deep expertise and security and coding to really set up, monitor, manage and triage the bugs that come out.”

-“People who use fuzzing traditionally had to be an expert in fuzzing to use it.”
+“People who use fuzzing traditionally had to be an expert in fuzzing to use it,” DeSanto said.

-If more fuzzing tools are more easily integrated into developers’ workflows, fuzz testing may become a more widespread and effective part of the testing landscape.
+If more fuzz testing tools are more easily integrated into developers’ workflows, the practice may become a more widespread and effective part of the testing landscape.